mcc85s/FightingEntropy/Records/readme.md

 | 03/07/2022 | [Wrongful Convictions](https://youtu.be/kpYYdCzTpps)       |
 | 04/18/2022 | [Police Interrogations](https://youtu.be/obCNQ0xksZ4)      |

-Take your pick on how many times the system allows the "experts" to be rather CARELESS/LAZY.<br>
+Take your pick on how many times the system allows the "experts" to be rather (CARELESS/LAZY).<br>
-You'll find out really quickly that the system ENCOURAGES this type of behavior.
+You'll find out really quickly that the system ENCOURAGES this type of behavior, and that is why it is so rampant.

-In some cases, MAYBE THEY'RE NOT THAT CARELESS OR LAZY...?<br>
+In some cases, maybe they're not THAT (CARELESS/LAZY)...?

+But, that is just an illusion, because they truly ARE that (CARELESS/LAZY).

-But- typically the people I consistently poke fun at...?<br>
+Typically the people I consistently poke fun at...?<br>
-They'll just routinely avoid actions (1-3) above.<br>
+They don't really care what I think, and they'll just routinely avoid actions (1-3) above.<br>
-Or, doing their job THOROUGHLY or CAREFULLY.
+Or, doing their job (THOROUGHLY/CAREFULLY).

 In the end, who gives a shit...?<br>
 Nobody does.